 - Facilitates easy integration with other applications, and offers seamless transmission of data between them.

 - Helps managers and top leadership to connect across system boundaries and physical locations.

 A TBR report states that “Agile manufacturers are planning to move their mission-critical applications to the cloud while citing security, integration, and performance as factors”.

-Cloud computing is also making it possible for companies to look deeper into data sets, and derive insights on equipment and process performance.
+Cloud computing is also making it possible for companies to look deeper into data sets, and derive insights into equipment and process performance.
 This helps to track and analyze product quality, facilitating the improvement of quality levels and creating a competitive advantage for the company.
-Gauging equipment effectiveness helps analyze the health of machinery and tools, and extend their performance.
+Gauging equipment effectiveness helps analyze the health of machinery and tools and extend their performance.

 Discrete manufacturing involves build-to-order and configure-to-order workflows, which require real-time integration of multiple applications.
 Cloud computing contributes by offering seamless data transfers, reducing cycle time, and enabling easy recording of each process in detail.
 It provides a foundation for connected manufacturing.
 Another important reason cloud computing is being adopted more widely is that it empowers managers to assess supply chain performance, which contributes to better decision-making and forecasting.

 Cloud computing’s connectivity for machines, systems, and stakeholders is positively impacting modern manufacturing companies at various levels.
 At the enterprise level, its impact will be seen in the way how companies efficiently and seamlessly manage their operations and system integrations.
 This includes all the high-level processes such as production, finance, ERP, HR, training, and others.

 At the production level, cloud computing will change the way products are designed, developed, assembled, and packaged.
 It will play a key role in connected manufacturing that uses new technology such as the Industrial Internet of Things (IIoT), 3D printing, and generative design to operate seamlessly.